 Double Antibiotic [OTC]; Polysporin [OTC]

-- It is used to avoid or treat skin infections.
+- It is used to prevent skin infections.

 - Clean affected part before use.
 Make sure to dry well.